††††† RELATES TO: KRS 150.010, 150.177, 150.180, 150.411(3), 150.990, 237.110

 ††††† (a) One (1) antlered deer and one (1) antlerless deer; or

-††††† (17) "Statewide deer requirements" means the season dates, zone descriptions, bag limits, and other requirements and restrictions for deer hunting established in this administrative regulation.
+††††† (17) "Statewide deer hunting requirements" means the season dates, zone descriptions, bag limits, and other requirements and restrictions for deer hunting established in this administrative regulation.

 ††††† (18) "Youth" means a person under the age of sixteen (16) by the date of the hunt.